-Clans wishing to place a Floral Bouquet at the Alamo on Tartan Day need to contact: Carolyn Christy at 210-688- 3615.
-The cost of a bouquet is $20.
-All orders and money should be mailed by March 30 th to Carolyn Christy, 11335 Beverly Hills, Helotes, Texas 78023.
+This year's Tartan Day celebration will be held at the Alamo on April 1st at 6:30pm.
+Clans wishing to place a Floral Bouquet at the Alamo on Tartan Day need to contact Carolyn Christy at 210-688-3615.
+The cost of the bouquet is $20.
+All orders and money should be mailed by March 25th to Carolyn Christy, 11335 Beverly Hills, Helotes, TX 78023.

 If you would like some information about the four Scottish heroes who gave their lives at the Alamo, go to: